Zwitters: particles between quantum and classical

-Also a lack of complete isolation or coherence may be accounted for by nonzero $\gamma$.
+Even if the world is described by perfect quantum mechanics, a lack of complete isolation or coherence may be accounted for by nonzero $\gamma$.
 The unitary time evolution of quantum mechanics is guaranteed only for $\gamma=0$.
 In contrast, the evolution of the classical wave function remains unitary for arbitrary $\gamma$.
 For $\gamma\neq 0$ the coarse graining may violate the unitarity of the time evolution of the coarse grained density matrix \eqref{17} and account for phenomena as decoherence \cite{DC}, or the opposite syncoherence \cite{CWAA}, and an increasing or decreasing effective entropy for the coarse grained subsystem.